lukas-cvitkovich/MLFF_SiOx/README.md

 Then uncompress them and put the resulting .xml files in the same folder (typically the folder where you run your simulation)

 ### For use in LAMMPS:
+First, make sure to install QUIP and link it to LAMMPS.

 pair_style	quip <br>
 pair_coeff	* * GAP_SiOx_v1.0.xml "Potential xml_label=GAP_2023_9_18_120_4_5_0_872" 1 8 14